 - Gemini AI Overviews surface the FAQ block on the intake-flow page for insurance-related queries.

-AEO measurement: tracking citations without traditional rank-tracking
+Measuring AEO without traditional rank-tracking

 Traditional rank-tracking does not work for AEO.
 There is no SERP to scrape.
 Citation order is non-deterministic across sessions, even for the same prompt on the same engine.
 Three signals replace it.